-If a problem of level control arises in the condenser hotwell, the lower heat transfer surfaces may become covered by condensate.
-This flooding will reduce the heat transfer surface available for condensing the steam.
-This will result in an increase in steam space temperature and pressure.
+If a problem of level control arises in the hotwell, the heat transfer surfaces may become flooded with condensate.
+This flooding produces two effects:

+- There is a significant degree of subcooling of the condensate. - b) There is a reduction in the heat transfer surface available for condensing the steam.

+This event would result in an increase in temperature and pressure in the steam space.
+The CCW outlet temperature would be increased and the condensate would be well subcooled.